QSD-Group/EXPOsan/README.rst

 ===============================================================
-EXPOsan: EXPOsition of sanitation and resource recovery systems
+EXPOsan: EXPOsition of Sanitation and Resource Recovery Systems
 ===============================================================

 ..
 License